Frequently Asked Questions

 Insurance and Payment

-We are currently able to accept Anthem, Aetna and Optum/United Health Care insurance plans.
+We are currently able to accept Anthem Blue Cross Blue Shield, Aetna, Cigna and Optum/United Health Care insurance plans.
 Please check with your insurance provider regarding the cost of services through your individual plan.

 We offer self-pay services, and we accept major credit and debit card carriers.
 Cash or check payment can be arranged upon client request.
 Sliding scale payments are available for clients facing financial constraints.